-For example, suppose one of your plans for your construction business focuses on customer demand.
+For example, suppose one of your plans for starting a pressure washing business or construction business focuses on customer demand.
 You could see how this plan would work by simulating a situation in which construction demand is at an all-time low.
 How will you pay for operating costs?
 How can you move resources around to reach more potential clients?

 Knowing the strengths and weaknesses of this plan will help you tremendously should you have to put this plan into action during uncertainty.